-All of this perhaps explains why there has been a growing emphasis on employee “wellbeing” in recent years (see here for example on the importance of wellbeing and workplace culture).
+All of this perhaps explains why there has been a growing emphasis on employee “wellbeing” in recent years.
 Wellbeing is more than just physical health; it is about understanding and addressing how someone’s job – their duties, expectations, stress level, and environment etc – affects their overall health and happiness.
 Not only is wellbeing important for the engagement, efficiency and general wellness of employees, research also shows that organisations with effective wellbeing programmes outperform the market and are more likely to become an “employer of choice”.

 Some organisations have taken their wellbeing initiatives to the extreme.
 The money transfer company, TransferWise, apparently has a hammock and sauna in the office to encourage employees to take more “downtime” when at work.
 While in France, employees reportedly have a legal “right to disconnect” under a law which gives them the right not to check work emails outside the office.
 Yet supporting employee wellbeing doesn’t need to be extreme or complicated - ensuring that existing policies (such as flexible working, carer days or employee assistance programmes etc) are properly promoted and genuinely supported from the top down is a start.
 Creating an environment where it is OK to talk about mental health concerns is another – incidentally, this is something we have been focusing on as a firm (as can be seen from this interview with one our HR managers, Kelly Leslie for STEP) and is something I can now say from personal experience makes a real and positive difference.

 I could bang on about the legal reasons why supporting employee wellbeing should be on an employer’s agenda (from health and safety concerns to implied duties of care).
 However, what my recent experience has reminded me is that sometimes it is important not to get tied up in policies, procedures and legalese, and instead to respond to the human needs of the people we work with.